 The success story of Open Office took a nosedive when the proprietary software giant Oracle picked up Sun Microsystems and through it OpenOffice.
-With its donation toopenoffice_logo non-parent open source incubator such as Apache Software Foundation Oracle has once again broilered itself in more OpenOffice controversies.
+With its donation to non-parent open source incubator such as Apache Software Foundation Oracle has once again broilered itself in more OpenOffice controversies.
 Is Oracle right in choosing ASF over The Documentation Foundation is a question that open source community is asking.
 The Documentation Foundation or TDF is where the original OpenSource.
 Org development team today develops the fork LibreOffice application suite.

 Glimpse of OpenOffice.org history to understand the impact of the donation to ASF